AuReMe/metage2metabo/docs/install.rst

 Developed and tested on Linux (Ubuntu, Fedora, Debian) and MacOs (version 10.14) with Python3.9.

-Continuous Integration using GitHub Actions with Python3.9 and Python3.10 on ubuntu-latest, macos-latest and windows-latest (`corresponding virtual environment <https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources>`__).
+Continuous Integration using GitHub Actions with Python3.11 on ubuntu-latest, macos-latest and windows-latest (`corresponding virtual environment <https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources>`__).

 Installation with pip
 =====================